|Reign||300 AC - Current ruler|

 |TV series||Season 1 | Season 2 | Season 4 | Season 5|

-Prince Tommen Baratheon is known to the Seven Kingdoms as the youngest child of King Robert Baratheon and Queen Cersei Lannister.
+Prince Tommen Baratheon is known to the Seven Kingdoms as the youngest child of King Robert I Baratheon and Queen Cersei Lannister.
 A member of House Baratheon of King's Landing, his siblings are Prince Joffrey and Princess Myrcella.
-In the TV series, he is played by Callum Wharry in seasons 1 and 2 and will be portrayed by Dean-Charles Chapman in season 4.
+In the television adaptation Game of Thrones, he is played by Callum Wharry in seasons 1 and 2 and by Dean-Charles Chapman in seasons 4 and 5.

 Appearance and Character